 Arthritis is a common ailment of older dogs, affecting one in five dogs over the age of seven.
 The condition affects the joints and causes pain and stiffness in the neck, hips, shoulders, elbows, and back.

-However, there are many things you can do at home to bring relief and reduce the stress-related issues that come with discomfort.
+However, there are many things you can do at home to relieve discomfort and reduce stress-related issues.
 Change your dog’s diet.
-Provide a high-quality food with no added preservatives, colorings, wheat, corn, or soy, and has low fat and fewer grains or carbs.
+Provide high-quality food with no added preservatives, colorings, wheat, corn, soy, or low-fat.

-Home-cooking to supply the best nutrition possible is my first choice but not for everyone.
-However, keeping your dog at a good weight for its breed and size is beneficial to overall healt and puts less pressure on the knees and hips.
+My first choice is home cooking to supply the best nutrition possible, but it is not for everyone.
+However, keeping your dog at a good weight for its breed and size is beneficial to overall health and puts less pressure on the knees and hips.

 A Body in Motion, Stays in Motion

-Exercising is also important.
-I walk as much as I can every day and I take my dogs with me.
-If possible, take your dog for several 10-to-15-minute walks each day rather than one long walk.
-Also, if possible, take your dog swimming – a great exercise without joint stress.
+Exercising is also essential.
+I walk as much as I can daily and take my dogs with me.
+If possible, take your dog for several ten —to fifteen-minute (10-to-15) walks each day rather than one long walk.
+Also, if possible, take your dog swimming—a great exercise without joint stress.

 Raise your dog’s food and water dish.
 This one’s easy enough.
 If your pet has arthritis in the neck or shoulders, avoid having them bend their head down to eat.

 It’s so easy to make life easier for an old friend.
 Dogs with arthritis have difficulty walking up and down the stairs.
 Using a ramp can make a world of difference.
-For easier access to the back of your SUV, a ramp can be a great help for both of you.
+For more accessible access to the back of your SUV, a ramp can significantly help both of you.

 And who doesn’t love a good massage?
 Gently rub around the affected joints and surrounding muscles.
 Your touch is always a welcomed treat that soothes the body and mind.
 Senior dogs need lots of TLC (tender loving care).
-Spend more quality time with them, have more patience, show more kindness.
+Spend more quality time with them, be patient, and show kindness.
 You’ll both be glad you did.